hkamolov/capital/README.md

 ## Functionalities of the Program:

-For now app has functionalities for:
+For now program has functionalities for:

 - adding new transactions with `Add Transaction` button in the main window.
 - saving newly added transactions as a `CSV` or `Excel` file into `\...\Documents\Capital` folder with `Save` button from the menu `File`.